 I remembered having many discussions with my husbands and setting tall ambitions on what kind of parents we would want to be – the loving and encouraging parent, who is understanding and not indulgent, and does what’s best for the child.
 We had lofty plans before his appearance into our family – no pacifier, no formula and no rocking and patting.
 But in a short span of two days after the birth of our son, we threw them out of our windows.

 I recalled crying through the entire first night, rocking and patting (breaking our first rule), trying to calm a wailing baby.
 After being tortured through the first night, I finally told my husband to run down to the nearest 24-hr Shop and Save to buy a can of formula milk to supplement and feed Samuel (broke our second rule).
-When we couldn’t manage his on-going fusses and wails, we caved and offered Samuel pacifier (the third rule).
-3 days are all we needed to break all of them, and I felt like I’ve committed some deadly crime already.
+When we couldn’t manage his ongoing fusses and wails, we caved and offered Samuel a pacifier (the third rule).
+3 days are all we needed to break all of them, and I felt like I’d committed some deadly crime already.

 1. Simple-rule-of-thumb: Whatever works.

-Eventually sleep deprivation and post-natal blues won us over and we took the simple-rule-of-thumb advice of WHATEVER WORKS.
+Eventually, sleep deprivation and post-natal blues won us over and we took the simple-rule-of-thumb advice of WHATEVER WORKS.
 Of course, not to the extent of causing my baby harm such as feeding him with drowsy medicine to make him sleep!
 This rule worked like a charm to calm my soul!

 June Yong, a mother of two kids also agreed that it is important for new mothers to cut themselves some slack as they are already going through a challenging phase taking on a new role and managing a needy baby.
 Indeed!
 Remember that it is not a crime to go for Whatever Works, in fact, at some point in motherhood, sanity is key.